williamcpierce/Overview/README.md

 ## Installation

-You can download the latest dmg from the GitHub [Releases](https://github.com/williamcpierce/Overview/releases) page.
+1. Download the lastest version from GitHub [Releases](https://github.com/williamcpierce/Overview/releases).
+2. Mount the disk image and drag Overview into your Applications folder.

+### On First Launch
-Note the app package is unsigned at this stage of development.
+- The app package is *unsigned* at this stage of development.
 Follow instructions [here](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unknown-developer-mh40616/mac) for your macOS version to run the application.

-On first launch, there will be an error and a notification to allow screen recording.
+- There will be an error and a notification to allow screen recording.
 This is necessary to show the preview windows.
 Allow screen recording permission in settings and then re-launch Overview.

 ## Usage